WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Mum's Angry Bush: The Final Terror (1983)

-A good way to fully appreciate a backwoods slasher is to look for it's other strengths besides it's location.
-We all have been treated to summer camps being terrorized by a hunting knife wielding maniac, or campers falling prey to redneck monsters, all in the sense of a survivalist situation, most likely inspired by Deliverance.
-So what makes The Final Terror a little special?
-Hard to say, but probably the fact it tries to be Deliverance.
+A good way to fully appreciate a backwoods slasher is to look for its other strengths besides its location.
+We all have been treated to summer camps being terrorized by a hunting knife-wielding maniac, or campers falling prey to redneck monsters, all in the sense of a survivalist situation most likely inspired by Deliverance (1972).
+So what makes The Final Terror (1983) a little special?
+Probably the fact it tries to be Deliverance.

-It opens with random shots of nature; trees of every angle, with birds chirping and wildlife doing their wildlifey things, and a couple in a motorbike who later gets killed off by an unseen loonie, one of them through a spring based trap I'm glad to call the rusty can lids of death!
+It opens with random shots of nature; trees of every angle, birds chirping and wildlife doing their wildlifey things.
+A couple in a motorbike then wheels into scene, only to be later killed off by an unseen loonie, one of them through a spring-based trap I'm glad to call the Rusty Can Lids of Death!

-Things continue after the credits with our assorted male victims, a boot camp trouble-makers of a sort, in for an adventure holiday in the woods along with some ladies.
-The only thing wrong with this picture, other than the fact I just watched grown men sing three blind mice on their way to the woods, is Eggar, who hates them and hated in return, tasked to go along with them since he's the only one authorized to drive their bus.
-After a prank gone wrong, the group later finds themselves stranded in the woods, with Eggar missing and someone in a camouflage hacking people with a billhook.
+Things continue after the credits with our assorted male victims, boot camp trouble-makers of sorts, in for an adventure holiday in the woods along with some ladies.
+The only thing wrong with this picture other than the fact I watching grown men singing three blind mice on their way to the woods, is Eggar, who hates them and is hated in return, tasked to go along since he's the only one authorized to drive their bus.
+After a prank gone wrong, the group later find themselves stranded in the woods, with Eggar missing and someone in a camouflage hacking people with a billhook.

-May qualify for average, but if you just had to rent something for a while, this might be a good choice.
+May qualify as average for some, but if you just have to rent something for a while and is in a pateint mood, The Final Terror (1983) is a good pick!

 Bodycount: